 What is the Australia government’s gas-led recovery plan?

 The Australian government wants to invest in gas projects to replace coal plants.
 It claims that this will provide cheap energy to Australia’s manufacturing industry and boost jobs.
 Prime Minister Morrison said in 2020, Australia’s energy transition must involve the “greater use of gas”.

 This doesn’t add up.
-Fewer than 1 per cent of manufacturing jobs in Australia need gas.
+Fewer than one per cent of manufacturing jobs in Australia need gas.
 Australia also doesn’t need gas to transition away from coal.
-Renewable energy can be used now.
+Renewable energy can be used instead.